Dispatch Headquarters

 The nerve center of BugsVille emergency and municipal services

 CAD (Computer-Aided Dispatch) is the centralized dispatch system used by all BugsVille service departments to receive, manage, and respond to citizen service calls.
+The entire dispatch feed is publicly viewable — any citizen can see active calls across the city.

 Filing a Service Call